castdrian/3Down/README.md

 And you want to CTRTRANSFER to another Firmware instead of using SysDowngrader.
 So just follow the given instructions.

+**NEVER EVER WRITE CHANGES TO YOUR SYSNAND WITHOUT HAVING A NAND BACKUP**

 ### What you need